CPS-IT/typo3-mkcontentai/README.md

 - Adjust any other settings or parameters that the extension provides.
 - Access Control (ACL) for settings tab to restrict access based on user roles or permissions is possible via configuring usergroup record.
 - Access Control (ACL) for "AI generation of image by text prompt" button in tt_content: media field to restrict access based on user roles or permissions is possible via configuring usergroup record.
+- For News Extension: select Content Types of News record which should be translated into easy language.

 These settings can be adjusted according to your preferences and needs.
 It's important to ensure that the API keys are entered correctly to enable the extension to connect to the AI platforms and generate images successfully.